Tuesday, November 5, 2013

 Fragrance Composition:

-• Top notes: aldehydes, citrus, bergamot
+• Top notes: aldehydes, citrus, bergamot, neroli

 • Middle notes: incense, rose, jasmine, spices, carnation, orange blossom